shiofreecss/Beaver-Task/README.md

-# 🦫 Beaver Task Manager
+# 🦫 Beaver Task Manager v1.0.0

 A comprehensive project management application with organizations, projects, tasks, notes, habit tracking, and Pomodoro timer functionality.
 Built with Next.js 14, TypeScript, Tailwind CSS, and Convex.

+**🎉 Version 1.0.0 Released!** - Production-ready with all core features implemented and tested.

 ## 🚀 Features